The Architecture of Credential Policing

 The response to credential policing is not the abolition of standards.
 It is the insistence that standards be applied to the right thing.
 A reader who encounters work produced outside institutional structures faces a genuine evaluative challenge: without the credential as a proxy, the work itself must be examined.
 This is more demanding than categorical acceptance or rejection, but it is the only intellectually honest response.

 The questions worth asking of any body of work are structural: Is the argument internally coherent?
 Are the distinctions being drawn real and useful?
 Does the framework illuminate something that existing frameworks leave obscure?
 Does the work hold up under sustained engagement, or does it become thinner the more closely it is examined?
 Can it generate new questions, or does it only restate existing ones in different language?
 These questions apply with equal force to credentialed and uncredentialed work, which is precisely their value.
-They cannot be evaded by pointing to an institutional affiliation, and they cannot be avoided by pointing to its absence.

 Closing